RJulin/todo_app/backend/README.md

 - ✅ **CRUD Operations**: Create, read, update, and delete todos
 - 📅 **Date-based Todos**: Organize todos by specific dates
-- 🤖 **AI Scheduling**: Use OpenAI to intelligently schedule todos in Google Calendar
+- 🤖 **AI Scheduling**: Use OpenAI GPT-4o Mini to intelligently schedule todos in Google Calendar
 - 🛡️ **Fallback Scheduling**: Intelligent scheduling even when AI is unavailable
 - 🔐 **Google Calendar Integration**: Seamlessly add todos to your Gmail calendar
 - 🚀 **Smart Time Slots**: AI or fallback logic finds the best time for each todo